-All staff will continue to act in the best interests of all children, if anyone in our school has a safeguarding concern about any child they will act immediately and contact the Designated Safeguarding Lead or the Deputy Designated Safeguarding Leads in person or by phone, e-mail or skype/facetime or similar.
+All staff will continue to act in the best interests of all children, if anyone in our school has a safeguarding concern about any child they will act immediately and contact the Designated Safeguarding Lead or the Deputy Designated Safeguarding Leads in person by phone, e-mail, MS Teams or other appropriate channels of communication.

-Our school will continue to have regard to the Keeping Children Safe in Education September 2019 Guidance in particular, part 1, part 3 - safer recruitment, part 4- management of allegations and part 5 -dealing with peer on peer abuse, child on child sexual violence and sexual harassment, online safety and other forms of peer on peer abuse.
+Our school will continue to have regard to Keeping Children Safe in Education - statutory Guidance, in particular, part 1, part 3 - safer recruitment, part 4- management of allegations and part 5 - dealing with peer on peer abuse, child on child sexual violence and sexual harassment, online safety and other forms of peer on peer abuse and the safeguarding and welfare sections of the EYFS Foundation Framework if relevant.